-Here's how to prevent for website owners and DNS service providers:
+Here's how to prevent these attacks for website owners and DNS service providers:

 As a website owner or DNS server provider, the responsibility to defend users is firmly in your hands.
 You can implement various protective tools and protocols to keep threats out.
 Among these resources, you would be wise to use some of the following:

-Users are particularly vulnerable in these to avoid being a victim of a DNS poisoning attack, you should follow these simple tips:
+Users are particularly vulnerable to these kinds of threats.
+To avoid being a victim of a DNS poisoning attack, you should follow these simple tips:

 Don’t leave yourself vulnerable to DNS spoofing and malware attacks.
-Protect yourself today with Kaspersky Security Cloud — available for both Windows PC and Mac iOS.
+Protect yourself today with Kaspersky Home Security Products.